-Abstract title is in title case and is no longer than 12 words Abstract is 400 words or less (not including title or authors) Abstract is structured with separate sections for Introduction, Methods, Results and Discussion All contributing authors including the faculty mentor are listed on the abstract All author emails and affiliations are collected and ready to be entered into the submission portal Faculty mentor has reviewed and approved the abstract Research facilitator/administrator has reviewed and approved the abstract (if applicable)
+Abstract title is in title case and is no longer than 12 words.
+Abstract is 400 words or less (not including title or authors).
+Abstract is structured with separate sections for Introduction, Methods, Results, and Discussion.
+All contributing authors, including the faculty mentor, are listed as authors on the abstract.
+At least one author is prepared to be the presenting author on the submission.
+At least one author is prepared to be the corresponding author on the submission.
+All author emails, credentials, and affiliations are collected and ready to be entered into the submission portal.
+The faculty mentor has reviewed and approved the abstract.
+Research facilitator/administrator has reviewed and approved the abstract (where applicable).